Jonajor/movies-battle/README.md

 4. GET /game/result/{movie_id}?user_id={user_id}&game_id={game_id} - Use thi endpoint to play the game, you wil need provide the movie_id that you think that have better avaliation.

 5. GET /game/result/ - List the ranking

+6. GET /game/finish/ - To end the game
 ```

 ## Steps to Setup